drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Complexity of the Structures Concerned
 *[nce]: New Chemical Entity: a compound not previously described.

-Sometimes an elementary change (the replacement of an oxygen atom by a carbon, in the example below) cannot be interpreted easily.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/complexity-structures-concerned-4c1e48af'><i class='fa fa-play' aria-hidden='true'></i></button>Sometimes an elementary change (the replacement of an oxygen atom by a carbon, in the example below) cannot be interpreted easily.
 It may be due to a combination of many effects, such as for example the loss of an important intermolecular interaction, and/or the absence of an internal H-bond which favors the bioactive conformation, and/or changes in desolvation, pK<sub>a</sub>, etc..., where the activities cannot be understood in terms of elementary ligand-receptor interactions.
 *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.